 - increase in rural women’s jobs and income in the sustainable energy sector

 - improve working and living conditions

 Christian Aid’s Corporate Partnerships Lead, Samual Williams, with Gaia Energy Director Jim Hackford in September 2021.
 Climate change is a threat to us all.
 But while the richest countries are largely to blame, it is the poorest that are suffering most from extremes of droughts and floods.

 What does ‘Additional’ mean exactly?

-Most green electricity tariffs have been more about helping electricity companies fulfil their renewables obligation to the government, than creating more capacity (except tariffs run by small, green-only companies).
+When we initiated the ARK Tariff, most green electricity tariffs had been more about helping electricity suppliers fulfil their renewables obligation to the government, than creating more capacity (except tariffs run by small, green-only companies).
 Usually a premium is paid for green energy that was going to be generated anyway and so essentially made no difference.
 The ARK tariff means that renewable energy will be generated overseas in addition to energy that is generated anyway.
 Ofgem describes additionality in its Revision of Guidelines on Green Supply Offerings March 2005:

 - Ensuring additional generation from renewable sources than would otherwise have occurred;

 - Ensuring investment in the expansion of renewable generation capacity that would not otherwise have occurred;